 - Thorough cleaning before priming

-- A high-quality, breathable masonry paint
+- High-quality, breathable masonry paint

 - Proper sealing without overcoating